kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Configuration documents

 We have successfully finished writing configuration documents for all Kyma components.
 If you want to check which parameters from `values.yaml` files of each component’s charts and sub-charts you can configure with overrides, check the **Configuration** section under a particular Kyma component.

->**CAUTION:** Override only values for those parameters from `values.yaml` files that are exposed in configuration documents for a given component.

 ### Troubleshooting document type template